2020 Autumn Tour of Northern Japan

 Heading to the centre of the Tohoku region we explore the lovely mineral hot springs town of Naruko in Miyagi Prefecture.
 For some 1000 years, people have been attracted to Naruko for its therapeutic waters as well as its striking natural beauty.

-Naruko Gorge, a spectacular ravine 100 metres deep, is a place to enjoy the dramatic mix of autumn colours, particularly the intense reds of Japanese maples.
+Naruko Gorge, a spectacular ravine 100 metres deep, is a place to enjoy the dramatic mix of autumn colours.
 In the late afternoon we arrive at our accommodation – an onsen hotel where you stay in a Japanese-style room on futon bedding and enjoy a soak in an authentic hot springs bath, incredibly relaxing after a day on the road!

 The traditional Japanese-style dinner will offer a kaiseki banquet of seafood, meat and seasonal vegetables.